auth0/go-jwt-middleware/MIGRATION_GUIDE.md

 [github.com/auth0/go-jwt-middleware/validate/josev2](https://pkg.go.dev/github.com/auth0/go-jwt-middleware@v2.0.0/validate/josev2)
 being used.

-This change was made in order to allow JWT validation provider to be easily switched out.
+This change was made to allow the JWT validation provider to be easily switched out.

 Options are passed into `jwtmiddleware.New` after validation provider and use the `jwtmiddleware.With...` functions to set options.